dharmafly/noodle/_posts/2006-01-01-error-handling.md

 - `"Document not found"` when a targetted url is not found.

-Were as the specific document type modules emit their own:
+Were as the specific document type modules emit their own but should bubble up to the main `noodle.query` method.

 - `'Could not parse XML to JSON'`
 - `'Could not parse JSON document'`